 - 1123 Penalties and Interest on Local Option Taxes.
 Amounts collected as penalties for the payment of local option taxes after the due date, and the interest charged on delinquent local option taxes from the due date to the date of actual payment. - 1130 Construction Excise Tax.
 Amounts collected as a result of Senate Bill 1036 from the 2007 legislative session which allows for a construction excise tax. - 1190 Penalties and Interest on Taxes.
-Amounts collected as penalties for the payment of taxes after the due date, and the interest charged on delinquent taxes from the due date to the date of actual payment. - 1200 Revenue From Local Governmental Units Other Than Districts.
+Amounts collected as penalties for the payment of taxes after the due date, and the interest charged on delinquent taxes from the due date to the date of actual payment.
+These resources are considered Local Revenue for the purposes of the State School Fund Formula. - 1200 Revenue From Local Governmental Units Other Than Districts.
 Revenue from the appropriations of another local governmental unit.
 The district is not the final authority, within legal limits, in determining the amount of money to be received, and the money is raised by taxes or other means which are not earmarked for school purposes.
 Payments from publicly owned utilities and local housing authorities are recorded here.
-(PUDs, rural telephone exchanges, etc.) - 1300 Tuition.
-Money received from individuals, welfare agencies, private sources and other districts for education provided in the district.
-(When tabulating total income from tuition at the federal level, only items 1311, 1321, and 1331 are tabulated.) - 1310 Regular Day School Tuition.
-Money received as tuition for students attending the regular day schools in the district, including alternative programs entitled to State School Fund support.
-Use 1310 when instruction and related services are tied directly to the student. - Tuition From Individuals.
-Money received from individuals, private sources, or welfare agencies as tuition in regular day schools. - Tuition From Other Districts Within the State.
+(Planned Unit Development PUDs, rural telephone exchanges, etc.) - 1300 Tuition.
+Money received from individuals, welfare agencies, private sources, and other districts for education provided in the district.
+(When tabulating total income from tuition at the federal level, only items 1311, 1321, and 1331 are tabulated.) - Regular Day School Tuition.
+Money received as tuition for students attending the regular day 1310 schools in the district, including alternative programs entitled to State School Fund support.
+Use 1310 when instruction and related services are tied directly to the student. - 1311 Tuition From Individuals.
+Money received from individuals, private sources, or welfare agencies as tuition in regular day schools. - 1312 Tuition From Other Districts Within the State.
 Money received for regular day schools tuition from other districts within the state. - 1313 Tuition From Other Districts Outside the State.
-Money received for regular day schools tuition from districts outside the state. - Adult/Continuing Education Tuition.
-Money received as tuition for students attending adult/continuing education schools in the district. - Tuition From Individuals.
-Money received from individuals for education provided by the district. - Tuition From Other Districts Within the State.
-Money received from districts for education provided by the district. - Tuition From Other Districts Outside the State.
+Money received for regular day schools tuition from districts outside the state. - 1320 Adult/Continuing Education Tuition.
+Money received as tuition for students attending adult/ continuing education schools in the district. - 1321 Tuition From Individuals.
+Money received from individuals for education provided by the district. - 1322 Tuition From Other Districts Within the State.
+Money received from districts for education provided by the district. - 1323 Tuition From Other Districts Outside the State.
 Money received from districts for education provided by the district. - 1324 Tuition/Contract Receipts for Community Services. - 1330 Summer School Tuition.
-Money received as tuition for students attending summer school. - 1331 Tuition From Individuals.
+Money received as tuition for students attending summer school. - 1331 Tuition From Individuals. - Tuition From Other Districts Within the State.
+1332 - 1333 Tuition From Other Districts Outside the State. - 1400 Transportation Fees.
+Money received from individuals, private sources, welfare agencies, and other districts for transporting students to and from school and school activities (When tabulating total income from transportation at the federal level, only items 1411 and 1421 are tabulated.). - 1410 Regular Day School Transportation.
+Money received for transporting students to and from regular day schools and school activities, including alternative programs entitled to State School Fund support. - 1411 Transportation Fees From Individuals.